psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Even though GPS provides highly accurate time, it's a best practice to have multiple time sources and let `ntpd` sort it out: if the GPS antenna gets disloged or blocked or something, we want at least some semblance of accurate time rather than just freewheeling with no real time source.

-We've also added in some fake server lines that hook into the shared memory portion.
+We've also added in some "fake" server lines that hook into the shared memory portion.
 This is done with "servers" using IP addresses in the 127.127.t.u range, where "t" is the clock driver type and "x" is the unit number within that type.
 The type numbers are hardcoded in the program with several dozen driver numbers assigned.

 A small sample of drivers:
 * 127.127.4.u; Spectracom receiver-based clock